2016 Northern Illinois Huskies football team

 The 2016 Northern Illinois Huskies football team represented Northern Illinois University as a member of the West Division of the Mid-American Conference (MAC) during the 2016 NCAA Division I FBS football season.
 Led by fourth-year head coach Rod Carey, the Huskies compiled an overall record of 5–7 with a mark of 5–3 in conference play, placing third in the MAC's West Division.
 The team played home games at Huskie Stadium in DeKalb, Illinois.

-Previous season

-The Huskies finished the 2015 season 8–6, 6–2 in MAC play to finish in a four-way tie for the West Division title.
-They represented the West Division in the MAC Championship Game where they lost to Bowling Green.
-They were invited to the Poinsettia Bowl where they lost to Boise State.

 Preseason

 For the second straight year, the Huskies were picked to finish third in the division in 2016 in the poll released during the 2016 MAC Media Day at Ford Field in Detroit.